 - High interest rates.
-Although in-house financing may cater to borrowers with little or no creditworthiness, rates can be much higher than the ones you’d find at third-party lenders, according to the Consumer Financial Protection Bureau (CFPB).
+Although in-house financing may cater to borrowers with little or no creditworthiness, rates can be much higher than the ones you’d find at third-party lenders, according to the CFPB.

 - You could end up borrowing more than the vehicle is actually worth.
-Traditional lenders typically limit the amount they lend based on a vehicle’s stated worth — a figure known as the “buy rate.”
-But dealerships have the discretion to create loan agreements for higher totals, often inflating the figure to compensate for their part in handling the financial transaction.
+Traditional lenders typically limit the amount they lend based on a vehicle’s stated worth.
+It’s a figure known as the “buy rate”.
+But dealerships have the discretion to create loan agreements for higher totals.
+This often inflates the figure to compensate for their part in handling the financial transaction.
 This means you could end up overpaying for your vehicle not just in interest, but in principle.

 - The loans may not help build your credit portfolio.
-Diversifying your credit accounts and demonstrating on-time, in-full payments can help you build up your credit score and history — allowing you to get better deals in the future.
-But they may not report to the major credit bureaus, which means you’ll miss the opportunity to use your car purchase to make these credit improvements.
+Diversifying your credit accounts and demonstrating on-time, in-full payments can help you build up your credit score and history.
+It allows you to get better deals in the future.
+But they may not report to the major credit bureaus.
+And that means you’ll miss the opportunity to use your car purchase to make these credit improvements.

 - The dealership may have installed tracking devices on the vehicle.
-Since these are considered “high risk” loans for the dealership, some firms will install tracking devices to keep tabs on the car’s location in case they need to repossess the vehicle.
+These are considered “high risk” loans for the dealership.
+Some firms will install tracking devices to keep tabs on the car’s location in case they need to repossess the vehicle.